Nearsoft/jobs/readme.md

 <details><summary>Read more</summary>

-The UX Team from Nearsoft is growing and we're looking for a hands-on UX/UI Designer that help us build value to our clients’ business by being actively involved in product decisions.
-As part of the UX Team, you’ll work closely with designers, developers and stakeholders to produce digital products, conduct user research and design engaging UI solutions.
+The UX Team from Nearsoft is growing and we're looking for a hands-on UX/UI Designer that help us build value to our clients' business by being actively involved in product decisions.
+As part of the UX Team, you'll work closely with designers, developers and stakeholders to produce digital products, conduct user research and design engaging UI solutions.

-## What you'll do:
+### What you'll do

-* Create low and high fidelity mockups using best design principles for user interfaces in mobile and web platforms.
+* Create low and high fidelity mockups using best design principles for user interfaces in mobile and Web platforms
-* Communicate ideas effectively to key stakeholders in the product development process.
+* Communicate ideas effectively to key stakeholders in the product development process
-* Build a strong relationship with your client by being actively involved in product decisions and tackle the needs at hand.
+* Build a strong relationship with your client by being actively involved in product decisions and tackle the needs at hand
-* Conduct usability testings, user interviews and analyze findings to translate into design solutions.
+* Conduct usability testings, user interviews and analyze findings to translate into design solutions
-* Collaborate with development teams and stakeholders in an Agile environment to produce high-quality digital products.
+* Collaborate with development teams and stakeholders in an Agile environment to produce high-quality digital products
-* Analyze and create successful strategies to implement design solutions to products in any phase of the development process.
+* Analyze and create successful strategies to implement design solutions to products in any phase of the development process
-* Create mobile and web user-interface designs following best platform guidelines and practices.
+* Create mobile and web user-interface designs following best platform guidelines and practices
-* Build design systems including patterns, components, and guidelines for software products.
+* Build design systems including patterns, components, and guidelines for software products
-* Support current team initiatives like facilitating workshops, mentoring and creating new content for our blog.
+* Support current team initiatives like facilitating workshops, mentoring and creating new content for our blog

+### About you

-3+ years of experience designing digital products.
+* 3+ years of experience designing digital products
-Fluent in English, written and spoken.
+* Fluent in English, written and spoken
-Proven ability to collaborate successfully with cross-­functional teams and software products.
+* Proven ability to collaborate successfully with cross-­functional teams and software products
-Experience designing User Interfaces for web and mobile platforms.
+* Experience designing User Interfaces for web and mobile platforms
-Experience conducting usability testing, user interviews and analyze findings to translate into design solutions.
+* Experience conducting usability testing, user interviews and analyze findings to translate into design solutions
-Advance use of Sketch and Invision, or other similar tools.
+* Advanced use of Sketch and InVision, or other similar tools
-Ability to self-manage and conduct in a proactive manner.
+* Ability to self-manage and conduct in a proactive manner
-Location: Hermosillo, Sonora.
+* Location: Hermosillo, Sonora

-## How to Apply
+### How to apply

-* To apply your portfolio should include the following:
+To apply your portfolio should include the following:

-* Top 3 best UX/UI projects for web and mobile platforms.
+* Top 3 best UX/UI projects for Web and mobile platforms
-* Include a short description of the project and your direct contributions.
+* Include a short description of the project and your direct contributions
 * Make sure to include a minimum of 8 main screens per project in high resolution.
-File type: jpg, png or InVision prototypes.
+File type: `.jpg`, `.png` or InVision prototypes
-* Send us your CV and portfolio to: aquijada@nearsoft.com
+* Send your CV and portfolio to: aquijada@nearsoft.com

 ## Credit